aroranipun04/CloudCV-Old/README.md

         cd cloudcv

-4. Activate the virtual environment(it is recommended to use virtual environment):
+4. Activate the virtual environment(it is recommended to use the virtual environment):

         source bin/activate